 The Reference Index is based on the Parent Index, which is administered by MSCI Limited (the "Index Administrator").
-The Parent Index is designed to reflect the performance of the shares of certain listed large and medium capitalisation companies in developed countries in Europe.
+The Parent Index is designed to reflect the performance of the shares of certain listed large and medium capitalisation companies in Japan.